|

 recycling in any way.
 On the contrary, I think it is very important.

-of bins that is the problem.
-In future, the black/grey bin and the
+that is the problem.
+In future, the black/grey bin and the grey/silver

-grey/silver bin will only be collected on alternate weeks.
-This is fine
+bin will only be collected on alternate weeks.
+This is fine for anyone

-into the black/grey bin will now go into the grey/silver bin and all will
+black/grey bin will now go into the grey/silver bin and all will be

 A nice theory, but I have found